What is Apache Pulsar?

 Persistent messages are sent to Apache BookKeeper for storage on disk.
 These messages are guaranteed to be delivered at-least-once regardless of the failure of the network, application, or even Pulsar itself.

-However, there are some cases where this level of guaranteed delivery is not required.
-At-most-once delivery is sufficient.
+However, there are some cases where this level of guaranteed delivery is not required and at-most-once delivery is sufficient.
 For those cases, Apache Pulsar supports non-persistent messages.
-Non-persistent messages are not stored to disk, reducing resource requirements while still delivering high throughput and low latency.
+Non-persistent messages are not stored to disk, reducing resource requirements, while still delivering high throughput and low latency.

 Sometimes, only the latest instance of a piece of data is of interest.
 You don’t care about all the historical values — just the latest value.
 If that’s the case, you can use a Pulsar compacted topic to store only the latest value on a particular key in a topic.